Posted on

 What is a heading structure?

-Documents and web content use headings to organize content on a page.
+Documents and websites use headings to organize content on a page.
 Ideally, headings are designed in a way that makes them stand out from the paragraph text.
 For example, they are usually larger than other text.
-This makes the different headings easier for visual users to see, which makes it quicker for them to read and find information.

 Example heading structure

-Heading structure can be easiest to understand with an example, so let’s look at part of this page.
-Below are some of the headings we used.
+Let’s review part of the heading structure on this page as an example.
+Below is a list of some of the headings we used.
 Notice how we have one heading 1, which is the page title.
-Next, we use heading 2s for broader main ideas and heading 3s for more specific topics under that.
-Then, we go back to a heading 2.
+Next, we use multiple heading 2s for broader main ideas and heading 3s for more specific topics under that.

 • Heading 1: 5 heading accessibility issues and how to fix them